 Not all injury claims involve traditional negligence.
-A plaintiff can still prove fault in a variety of ways, including:
+A plaintiff can still prove fault in a variety of ways, including by:

 Negligence per se applies when there is an unexcused violation of a statute.
 In such a case, the defendant is automatically liable for damages if the plaintiff's injury is of the type the statute was intended to prevent, and the plaintiff belongs to the class of people the statute was intended to protect.
 For example, if reckless driving—almost always a vehicle code violation—results in injury to a pedestrian, liability will likely be established using negligence per se.

-The legal elements of negligence or strict liability are relatively straightforward, but proving each one of them can be more difficult.
-Simply put, fault is proven in every personal injury case using the facts and evidence of the particular case.
-Attorneys and other parties trying to establish liability should complete a thorough investigation of the details and circumstances of an injury claim in order to make an informed and legally sound liability decision.
-Such an investigation typically involves collecting physical evidence, interviewing involved parties, and even hiring and consulting with experts.
-Common evidence used to prove fault in injury claims includes police reports, statements made by the parties, and documents/records kept by the parties.
+The legal elements of negligence or strict liability are relatively straightforward, but proving your case can be a challenge.
+Attorneys and insurers will complete a thorough investigation of all details and circumstances of an injury claim in order to make an informed and legally sound liability decision.
+Such an investigation typically involves collecting evidence, interviewing involved parties and witnesses, and even hiring and consulting with experts.
+Common evidence used to prove fault in injury claims includes police reports, statements made by parties and witnesses, and documents/records kept by the parties.

 When a plaintiff alleges negligence against a defendant or attempts to hold a defendant liable for damages, there are several defenses that can reduce the defendant's liability or even eliminate it entirely.
 The most common defenses are: